kplam624/Birds-Plane-Incident-Analysis/readme.md

 ## Goal: Create awareness of the issue of birds striking airplanes and identify important factors related to this occurrence

 Our team looked for trends and risks associated with bird strikes over a 15 year period (1990-2015) in the U.S. (states and terrritories) and Canada.

+In our analysis we had decided to look at the territories within the United States.
+Cleaning was required as animals would appear that are not birds(e.g. deer, alligators, turtles, etc.).
+Further cleaning was needed to remove unknown and private planes.
+NAN records were changed to 0 as the database counted 0 as false.
+When appropiate the zeroes were removed from the database(e.g. Names).
+The result is the final database Cleaned_data.csv.

 * See our powerpoint presentation for interesting analysis: "Project-1_CombatWombats.pptx"